This post may contain affiliate links. Please read our disclosure policy.

 cooking apple butter.

-Step 5: Cook 1 hour, remove cinnamon stick, and immersion blend with a hand blender in the pot or carefully use a standard blender, working in batches.
+Step 5: Cook 1 hour, remove cinnamon stick, and immersion blend with an immersion blender in the pot or carefully use a standard blender, working in batches.

 Step 6: Pass apple puree through a fine sieve.
 I use a 2 oz ladle to help force it through.